 The New York Youth Symphony's Musical Theater Songwriting Program is specially designed to lead students between the ages of 12 to 22 through a range of musical theater songwriting processes.
 Whether their background is as a classical composer, singer-songwriter, performer, writer, or some cool hyphenate, this program will provide students with the opportunity to both study the fundamentals of musical theater songwriting and take artistic risks.
-Weekly sessions will feature seminars, workshops, and masterclasses with some of Broadway's most distinguished composers, writers, performers, musicians, producers, directors, and, designers, as well as field trips to see professional productions and concerts.
+Weekly sessions will feature seminars, workshops, and masterclasses with some of Broadway's most distinguished composers, writers, performers, musicians, producers, directors, and designers.
 Throughout the year, students will also have the unique opportunity to workshop new material with performers from the Harlem School of the Arts and New York Film Academy, as well as a Broadway pit band.

 Seminars and Performances

-The Musical Theater Songwriting Program will meet weekly from October to May on Tuesdays between 4:30-7:30pm at the Harlem School for the Arts.
+The Musical Theater Songwriting Program will meet weekly on Tuesdays between 4:30-7:30 pm.

 Sharing of student works will take place throughout the year and culminate in a public performance at one of NYC's iconic cabaret venues, Joe's Pub.

 New York Youth Symphony serves students between the ages of 12 and 22.
-In order to participate in a NYYS Program, the applicant's birth date must be no earlier than May 31, 1997 and no later than November 1, 2007, inclusive.
+In order to participate in the 2021/2022 season, the applicant's birth date must be no earlier than May 31, 1999 and no later than August 15, 2009, inclusive.
 Please do not apply if your birth date falls outside of these dates as you will not be eligible for the program and we are not able to refund your application fee.